alimoney.lol

 5 · Lump-sum capitalisation

 From Rinku Baheti v.
 Sandeep Baheti (2024), U. Sree v.
-U. Srinivas (2013) 2 SCC 114, and observed practice — lump-sum awards typically range 20%–33% of the payer's net worth.
+U. Srinivas (2013) 2 SCC 114, and observed practice.
+Lump-sum awards typically range 20% to 33% of the payer's net worth.
 The court rejected "wealth equalisation" in Rinku Baheti: alimony is not a 50/50 division of assets.

 6 · Inflation indexation

-From Rakhi Sadhukhan (2025) — many courts now order a 5% biennial hike on the maintenance amount, reflected in the upper bound of the estimator's range.
+From Rakhi Sadhukhan (2025).
+Many courts now order a 5% biennial hike on the maintenance amount, reflected in the upper bound of the estimator's range.

 Disqualifying circumstances